 However, jets do better in high altitudes and long-haul travel where there is a need for speed and more passengers.
 They also cruise effortlessly at altitudes higher than 30,000 feet because of their power and aerodynamic efficiency, which leads to shorter travel times over distances.
 Moreover, jets are built to withstand larger payloads, which means more comfort for the passenger.
 This is why they are the go-to option for international travel and major commercial routes.

 Evaluating the difference in fuel consumption also illustrates their distinct uses.
-Turboprops are more fuel-economical at lower speeds and over shorter distances, while jets become more fuel-efficient during long over-the-ocean cruises that require high speeds.
+Turboprops are more fuel-efficient at lower speeds and over shorter distances, while jets become more fuel-efficient during long over-the-ocean cruises that require high speeds.
 For example, turboprops can outperform regional jets by up to 30-50% in fuel consumption for servicing 200-300 nautical mile flights, making them more advantageous economically for operators on such routes.
 However, jets become more economically feasible for use in routes over 500 nautical miles due to their high speed and range capabilities.

 As a result, the decision concerning whether to use turboprops or jets is determined mostly by the mission-specific criteria like range, payload, environment of operation, and cost, as each type serves a different purpose in aviation.